-Improvement work in progress on the north quay.
+Improvement work in progress on the north quay with the help of water damage removal team.
 This phase is being carried out by Wicklow County Council, who took over the running of the port in September 2016.

 The Derry based tug Strathfoyle with the trailer suction dredger Argus in tow, heads south for Dunmore East.